 Men’s Hockey

-Despite being one of the smallest colleges, John’s Men’s Hockey has always outperformed it’s size.
-We consistently feature in the top division of college hockey, as well as progressing to the final of the cup in previous years.
-This year we managed to pull off some tough victories and maintained our status in the Premiership.
-John’s hockey is a close community that is welcoming to players of all abilities.
-We are all competitive on the pitch but at the same time we are a very social team running a number of social events every term.
-As a team we train once a week and have games scheduled for every weekend.
-This year we are looking to compete for the title, so it would be great to add some new faces to the biggest upcoming team in John’s!
+Despite being one of the smallest colleges, John’s Men’s Hockey has always outperformed its size.
+We consistently feature in the premiership – the top division of college hockey – as well as regularly progressing deep into the floodlit cups.
+We are a close community that that is welcoming to players of all abilities and experiences.
+Despite our competitive successes, we are a very social team, running a number of social events each term.
+We train once a week, with matches most weekends as well.
+We can’t wait to see some new faces this year!

 Women’s Hockey